+How can you get noticed at work without being seen as “showing off”?
 It’s a fine line between being confident about your strengths and being perceived as arrogant.
-So, what’s the right way to make your partners aware of your many strengths, without rubbing colleagues up the wrong way?
+So, what’s the right way to get noticed at work, to make your partners aware of your many strengths, without rubbing colleagues up the wrong way?

-Here are some of the ways we can let the partners know just how good we are, without annoying our colleagues.
+Here are 9 ways to get noticed at work and let the partners know just how good we are, without annoying our colleagues.

 1. Don’t skip performance reviews